 Here is what you should expect to pay as monthly rent in Sweden, depending on your choice:

 Generally, prices are higher in the largest cities in the country (Stockholm, Gothenborg and Malmo), but the differences are not huge.
-The prices listed above are for the larger cities.
+So the prices above can be considered averages throughout the country.

 If you have to pay utilities, you would have to budget something similar to what I’m suggesting below: